gguowei/webinos-android/README.md

   3) Click "Browse..." button, in the pop-up window select your webinos-android folder, click "OK".

-  4) In the "Import Projects" window, make sure in the "Project to Import" box only webinos-android is checked, then click "Finish".
+  4) In the "Project to Import" box of "Import Projects" window, select following projects and then click "Finish".
+    * webinos-android
+    * base
+    * content
+    * eyes-free
+    * media
+    * net
+    * shell
+    * ui

 2. Get project dependencies (can be skipped if you have already run command line Ant build)